-To clear up any possible confusion you may have when starting out with our website, we’ve put together answers to the most common questions so you don’t have a shadow of a doubt:
+To clarify any possible doubt you may have when starting out with Worldpackers, we’ve put together answers to the most common questions of our travelers:

 - Do I have to pay for my transportation?